visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/add-new-agent.md

  > Attributes will be accepted depending on the agent type being added.
  > For example: *BOBJ* agent instance attributes are different from the *Qlik* agent instance.

- For easier maintenance, the *Port* number must be entered in the same series as that of the agent.
+ For easy maintenance, the *Port* number must be entered in the same series as that of the agent.
  > For example; If the agent is at *12100*, then the instances must be in *12101,12102,...* series.
   <div class="center">
      <Zoom>